metal3d/katenary/README.md

 katenary.v3/values:		list of string or map	Environment variables to be added to the values.yaml
 ```

-# What a name...
+# What a name…

 Katenary is the stylized name of the project that comes from the "catenary" word.

 A catenary is a curve formed by a wire, rope, or chain hanging freely from two points that are not in the same vertical
 line.
 For example, the anchor chain between a boat and the anchor.

-This "curved link" represents what we try to do, the project is a "streched link from docker-compose to helm chart".
+This curved link represents what we try to do, the project is a stretched link from docker-compose to helm chart.